 Hironori Otsuka was born in the city of Shimodate, Ibaraki prefecture, Japan, on 1st of June 1892.
 The son of a doctor, Tokujiro Otsuka, he started practicing Jujutsu under the guide of his great-uncle, the samurai Chojiro Ebashi as a five-year-old child, while as a 13-year old teen, Hironori became a student of Shinzabuto Nakayama, an influential master of Shindō Yoshin-ryu.
 On 1st of June 1921, on the day of his 29th birthday, he was awarded Menkyo Kaiden – the highest certification of mastery in Japanese Budō – in Shindō Yoshin-ryu jujutsu directly from the Grand Master Nakayama Tatsusaburo.
 Less than a year later, Hironori met Gichin Funakoshi, founder of Shotokan Karate and decided to learn also the martial art from Okinawa.
 He shortly became Funakoshi’s assistant and remained with him until 1934, when he parted from him to found his own school where Shindō Yoshin-ryu merged with Jujutsu Kenpo: Wado-ryu Karatedō.
 This progressed to the point that it became the most wide-spread style in Japan.
 On 29th of April 1966, Hironori was awarded by Emperor Hirohito with the Cross of the Order of the Rising Sun (Kyokujitsu-sho) for his contribution to the development of Karate and in 1972, the International Martial Arts Federation (Kokusai Budō) awarded him the title of Shodai karate-dō Meijin Judan (Karate Master 10th DAN of First Generation).
 It was the first time that this honour was reserved to a Karate master.
 He continued to train and teach until the day of his death on 29th of January 1982, at the age of 89.

-Thanks to the influence of jujutsu the Wado is focused on the principle of softness (ju): while other styles try to stop the opponent’s blows arresting their energy, the wadoka uses the opponent’s strength to his advantage, and then backfire against it.
+Thanks to the influence of jujutsu the Wado is focused on the principle of softness (ju): while other styles try to stop the opponent’s blows arresting his energy, the wadoka uses the opponent’s strength to his own advantage.
 Furthermore, a wadoka expresses power through speed and precision, eliminating unnecessary movements (mudana dosa).
 This style develops elasticity, speed and ability, minimizing the use of brute force in favor of a real dynamic intelligence.

 Yes, and it is proven by scientific studies.
-Wado-ryu is therapeutic for hyperactive children or for the one’s having behavioral disorders.
-According to a 2007 American study published in the International Journal of Offender Therapy, a significant improvement in intensity, adaptability, and ability to regulate their emotional states was observed in the children practicing Wado-ryu.
-Therefore it can be a valuable therapeutic resource in the age of development and adolescence for behavioral disorders, aggression, Attention Deficit Hyperactivity Disorder (ADHD), autism, social phobia and anxious-depressive syndromes .
+Wado-ryu is therapeutic for hyperactive children and for the ones having behavioral disorders.
+According to a 2007 American study published on the International Journal of Offender Therapy, children practicing Wado-ryu have a significant improvement in intensity and adaptability of their emotional states, and they also improve the ability to regulate them.
+Therefore it can be a valuable therapeutic resource during the age of development and adolescence for behavioral disorders, aggression, Attention Deficit Hyperactivity Disorder (ADHD), autism, social phobia and anxious-depressive syndromes .

-Naturalness and fluidity of its techniques make the Wado a valid fitness tool in adulthood, developing joint mobility, flexibility and muscle reactivity, improving reaction times and practically all levels of ability.
-It is also a powerful training for the mind, for the benefit of attention.
-All useful elements in daily life (such as, for example, when driving).
-Furthermore, by practicing barefoot, the plantar pump is strengthened, to the advantage of the cardiovascular system, and the natural approach to positions offers, actually, similar results to postural gymnastics.
-All this, learning a martial art.
+Naturalness and fluidity of its techniques make the Wado a valid fitness tool in adulthood, developing joint mobility, flexibility and muscle reactivity, improving reaction times and practically all ability’s levels.
+It is also a powerful mind training, for the benefit of attention.
+All elements very useful in daily life (such as, for example, when driving).
+Furthermore, by practicing barefoot, the plantar pump is strengthened, to the advantage of the cardiovascular system, and the natural approach to stances offers, actually, similar results to postural gymnastics.
+All this, by learning a martial art.

 No, far from it.
 In fact, it is one of the safest disciplines for both children and adults.
-The attention that is placed in each activity, the increasing joint mobility, motor ability, balance, concentration and self-mastery make it an ideal sport and martial art.
+The attention that is placed in each activity, the increasing joint mobility, motor ability, balance, concentration and self-mastery make it an ideal sport and martial art for everyone.

-Okinawa’s karate was born as a technique of combat and self defense.
-Japanese jujustu was the martial art behind the training of samurai warriors.
-Wado-ryu derives from the meeting of karate with jujutsu, so the answer is yes.
-The teaching of traditional Wado-ryu focuses on the effectiveness of techniques and on the progressive and constant training of body and mind to enhance individual responsiveness in every circumstance of life.
+Okinawa’s karate was born as a combat system and self defense.
+Japanese jujustu was the martial art core training of samurai warriors.
+Wado-ryu comes from karate and jujutsu, so the right answer is yes.
+The traditional Wado-ryu focus on the techniques’ effectiveness and the progressive and constant training of body and mind to enhance individual responsiveness in every circumstance of life.